sherlock-audit/2023-02-carapace-judging/README.md

 @hrishibhat we are planning to fix this

+**vnadoda**

+@clems4ev3r @hrishibhat there is no code change for this issue.
+Please see my comment: https://github.com/sherlock-audit/2023-02-carapace-judging/issues/117#issuecomment-1485956386

+**jacksanford1**

+No code change planned, labeling as Acknowledged by protocol team

 # Issue M-8: Freezing of the protocol when totalSTokenUnderlying is zero but totalSupply is non-zero